BLACK SADDLE

 ITINERARY

-• Our driver will welcoming you Osh airport or your hotel then drive to Pamir Alai aria via Alai valley.
+• Our driver will welcome you Osh airport or collect you from your hotel then drive to Pamir Alai aria via Alai valley.
 On the way stop for lunch in Sary Tash.

 No riding.